 10. Join a Seattle art walk

 If you have an older kid with an appreciation for art, take them on a Seattle art walk.
 Once a month, a handful of Seattle neighborhoods invite you to walk through participating galleries and businesses to view art for free.
 You can read more about the various Seattle art walks and their schedules.
+Note that they all have evening start times.

 11. Explore Pike Place Market